Looking for the best time to visit Scotland? Discover the most enjoyable months for sightseeing, along with crowd levels, weather, and events!

 The best time to go to Scotland for fewer crowds, long days, and the highest probability of "good" Scottish weather

-April and May bring the "driest" weather of the year, for Scottish standards that is.
+April and May bring the "driest" weather of the year with an average of 8 rainy days a month.
 Spring in Scotland will be your best chance for decent sightseeing weather (June as well).
-Temperatures range from the high-30s to high-50s.
+Temperatures range from the low-40s to high-50s.

 Visit in May for longer days and warmer weather.
-The countryside will be bursting in color and filled with wildflowers this time of year.
+The countryside will be bursting with color and filled with wildflowers this time of year.

 Spring in Scotland also brings fewer crowds.
 You'll bypass the summer and festival tourists.
 Hotel prices will be cheaper and you'll have an easier time getting into restaurants, pubs, and popular tourist attractions.